SONY Gamma Exposure, IV Rank & Implied Volatility

 SONY options provide moderate liquidity for most trading strategies.

-3 SONY Volatility Profile
+3 SONY Implied Volatility & IV Rank

 SONY implied volatility reflects market expectations for Sony Group Corporation price movement.